 \section{Conclusion}

-In this work, we make the first attempt to construct an analytical framework for interpreting multi-modal visual fusion.
+In this work, we make the first attempt to construct an analytical framework for dissecting RGB-D fusion.
 By designing a metric to quantify semantic variance, we provide an explicit dissection of inter-modal complementarity, multi-modal complementing logic and unimodal promotion with fusion.
 Our discoveries can serve as a basis for designing or diagnosing multi-modal visual models.
-Our interpretation framework also opens up a way to analyze other multi-modal systems which will be studied in our future work. { }
+Experiments also verify the efficacy and generalization of proposed fusion strategy derived from our findings.